Write and record the development of technology with deep insight

 conclusion

-Waterjet cutting and laser cutting each have their own advantages and disadvantages.
-Choosing the appropriate cutting technology should be comprehensively considered based on factors such as specific application requirements, material properties, production efficiency, and cost-effectiveness.
-Waterjet cutting has unparalleled advantages in processing thick and heat-sensitive materials, while laser cutting excels in speed and precision, making it suitable for high-volume production and high-precision processing.
-Both technologies will continue to develop and play important roles in manufacturing in the future.
+Waterjet cutting and laser cutting each have their advantages and disadvantages.
+Choosing the right technology depends on factors like application, material properties, efficiency, and cost.
+Waterjet cutting excels at processing thick and heat-sensitive materials.
+Laser cutting offers speed and precision, making it ideal for high-volume and high-precision tasks.
+Both technologies will continue to evolve and play key roles in future manufacturing.